saucelabs/sauce-docs/docs/web-apps/automated-testing/cucumberjs-playwright/yaml.md

 #### `authToken`

-Specifies the authentitcation token to be used with this registry.
+Specifies the authentication token to be used with this registry.

 <p><small>| OPTIONAL | STRING |</small></p>